198d/cv/index.rst

 :Location: Chicago, IL

-* Hired as entry-level engineer, initially participating on a maintenance team responsible for bug fixes in a large *Ruby on Rails* application
-* Eventually participated in general feature development practicing something akin to *Scrum* or *Agile*
+* Hired as entry-level engineer, initially participating on a maintenance team responsible for bug fixes in a large *Ruby on Rails* application eventually participating in general feature development practicing something akin to *Scrum* or *Agile*
-* Major contributor to project that involved ETLing data from several third-party providers into an internal *MySQL* database utilizing *CouchDB* as an intermediate store for various stages of the extraction and translation process
+* Major contributor to project that involved ETLing data from several third-party providers into an internal *MySQL* database utilizing *CouchDB* as an intermediate store for various stages of the extraction and transformation process

 Tribune Interactive